microsoft/xpoc-framework/doc/xpoc-specification.md

 ## System Overview

-A content Owner can attest to the origin of media items hosted on various platforms by listing them in a manifest on its own website `[ORIGIN_URL]`, and by attaching a XPOC URI `xpoc://[ORIGINI_URL]` to the content items (in a platform-specific way) pointing back to the manifest.
+A content Owner can attest to the origin of media items hosted on various platforms by listing them in a manifest on its own website `[ORIGIN_URL]`, and by attaching a XPOC URI `xpoc://[ORIGIN_URL]` to the content items (in a media platform specific way) pointing back to the manifest.
 Verifiers can validate the origin of an item by using the XPOC URI to discover the Owner's manifest and by verifying that the item is indeed listed therein.

 ## Terminology